WVUHPC/2018-Lesson_1/_episodes/04-modules.md

 >
 > 1. Check the modules that you currently have and clean (purge) your environment from them.
 Check again and confirm that no module is loaded.
 >
 > 2. Check which versions of Python, R and GCC you have from the RHEL itself.
 Try to get and idea of how old those three components are.
-For python and R all that you have to do is enter the corresponding command ('''R''' or '''python'').
-For GCC you need to use '''gcc --version''' and see the date of those programs.
+For python and R all that you have to do is enter the corresponding command (`R` or `python`).
+For GCC you need to use `gcc --version` and see the date of those programs.
 >
 > 3. Now lets get newer version of those 3 components by loading the corresponding modules.
 Search for the module for Python 3.6.0 and R 3.4.1 and GCC 6.3.0 and load the corresponding modules.
 To make things easier, you can use check the availability of modules just in the compilers section.
 >